rafaelmartins/old.rafaelmartins.eng.br/content/post/silly-wizard.rst

 .. tags: en-us,music,celtic-folk,scottish-folk

-Hi all,

-a few months ago, following the indication of some friend, I subscribed to `Calm Radio`_.
+A few months ago, following the indication of some friend, I subscribed to `Calm Radio`_.
 It is a nice web service, where you pay a few dollars per month and have access to several streaming channels, with random songs from different music styles being played, and you can even mix the songs with